patricksavalle/slim-rest-api/README.md

         return $obj;
     });

+All PDO-statements are accessible through the Db-singleton (magic method).
+To prevent warnings use:

+    /** @noinspection PhpUndefinedMethodInspection */

 #### INI-file / configuration

 Makes INI's as simple as possible.
 Looks for a 'slim-rest-api.ini' file in the webroot, see project for axeample.